TrAsKiN/my-wow-hub/README.md

 ### Step 2

-Rename the file `conf.php.dist` to `conf.php` and change the values with yours (available on https://dev.battle.net/apps/mykeys).
+Copy and rename the file `conf.php.dist` to `conf.php` and change the values with yours (available on https://dev.battle.net/apps/mykeys).